chriz2600/time-sleuth/README.md

 - `min/max`

   Minimum and maximum value within the last averaging period.
+These value are reset, when a new averaging period starts.

 - `average`

-  Average value of the last **32** measurements.
+  Average value of the last **16** measurements.
 Most LED backlit LCD screens are using pulse width modulation for brightness adjustment and the PWM duty cycle of the backlight is often not 100% even if brightness is.
 So the current readings are often jumping, so `average` gives you the mean lag.

 <img src="assets/time-sleuth-hw.jpg" width="70%"/>